jonasjberg/jonasjberg.github.io/_posts/2016-11-17-css-preprocessors.markdown

 1. Smart programmers are bound to write tools because they are lazy and/or engineers (have the engineering mindset)
 2. Tools have characteristics -- these fall somewhere along a linear axis with endpoints "good" and "bad", depending on context.
 3. Use of tools comes with context-dependent costs.
 4. Modern web development practices _might not_ have been developed with a overarching mission and obligation to produce performant, high quality code.
-Not saying it isn't, just that it _might_ not be.
+Not saying it won't, just that it _might_ not.

 First impressions